KiranK0304/character-level-language-models/README.md

 # Karpathy Zero to Hero: Neural Networks from Scratch 🧠🚀

-Welcome to my repository containing my implementations of **Andrej Karpathy's Neural Networks: Zero to Hero series**.
+Welcome to my repository containing implementations of **Andrej Karpathy's Neural Networks: Zero to Hero series**.
 This repo is a personal project where I follow along Karpathy’s videos to deeply understand neural networks by building them from the ground up in Python.

 ---